 Projects may be developed in teams or individually.
 We recommend teams of four students.
-This limit ensures that each student will have ample opportunity to contribute to the design process, drawing, and model-building.
+This limit ensures that each student will have ample opportunity to contribute to the design process, drawing, and modelbuilding.

-HAVE EACH TEAM KEEP A FOLDER containing the Design Ideas Form(s) and all additional research, sketches, concept images, photographs, etc. for the project, and use to prepare the tri-fold panel.
+HAVE EACH TEAM KEEP

+A FOLDER containing the Design Ideas Form(s) and all additional research, sketches, concept images, photographs, etc. for the project, and use to prepare the tri-fold panel.
+Also consider having students create a Powerpoint and saving all of their research digitally.
+1. Models should offer real-world solutions to the design challenge.
+Embrace innovation and build a space that could actually be built to address a real-world problem we are facing today.

-- 1. Models should offer real-world solutions to the design challenge.
-Embrace innovation and build a structure that could actually be built to address a real-world problem we are facing today. - 2.
-Make sure you are thinking about the natural environment both in your design and in how you build your model.
-See if you can reimagine old/used/thrown-away items and only use these to build your model. - 3.
-To enter your project into the Design Exhibit, you must have a completed tri-fold board unique to your project as well as a 3D model spanning no more than 2'x2'.
+2. Make sure you are thinking about the natural environment both in your design and in how you build your model.
+See if you can reimagine old/used/thrown-away items and only use these to build your model.

+3. To enter your project into the Design Exhibit, you must have a completed tri-fold board unique to your project as well as a 3D model spanning no more than 2'x2'.
 Adults may assist, but the work must be designed and completed by students.
 There will be ONE project submitted from each class.
 Refer to the model rubric for details on judging.